Beyond the liability shift, EMV brings a world of opportunity to US merchants.

 Support contactless payments

-Whether it is Apple Pay, Android Pay or E-wallets, contactless payments are here.
+Whether it is Apple Pay, Google Pay or E-wallets, contactless payments are here.
 And smart retailers are seizing the opportunity to provide a cutting-edge checkout experience.
 Contactless payment mechanisms are built on the EMV rails, so switching will keep you ahead of the payments curve.

 Sync your physical store with your webshop